GaryOderNichts/Bloopair/README.md

 ### Will you add support for controller xyz?
 Possibly, I've for now added support for all the controllers I currently own.
 Maybe I can get a few more controllers which I could add support for.
 Pull requests for different controllers are always welcome.

-### My console gets stuck on the Wii U Menu screen
-There seems to be an issue with the Homebrew Launcher Channel.
-This isn't something that can be fixed in Bloopair itself.
-See the following [issue comment](https://github.com/GaryOderNichts/Bloopair/issues/17#issuecomment-932974462) for more info.

 ## To-Do
 - Support more controllers